elianadu/100-days-of-code/log.md

 **Today's Progress**: Worked up to TOP Rock-Paper-Scissors project

-**Thoughts** Logging this late and felt quite tired yesterday. but ready to start the project today!
+**Thoughts**: Logging this late and felt quite tired yesterday. but ready to start the project today!

 **Link(s) to work**
 N/A